zzhangjii/learning-library/workshops/journey4-adwc/LabGuide3.md

     ```
     Notice how this table lists the past and current load operations in your schema.
 Any data copy and data validation operation will have backed up records in your Cloud.

 -   For an example of how to troubleshoot a data load, we will attempt to load a data file with the wrong format (chan_v3_error.dat).
 Specifically, the default separator is the | character, but the channels_error.csv file uses a semicolon instead.
 To attempt to load bad data, copy and paste <a href="./scripts/300/load_data_with_errors.txt" target="_blank">this code snippet</a> to a SQL Developer worksheet and run the script as your user in SQL Developer.
 Specify the URL that points to the **chan\_v3\_error.dat** file.
 You have constructed and saved the URL in the step "Construct the URLs of the Files on Your OCI Object Storage".
-Note that you are going to load the data with errors this time.
+Expect to see see "reject limit" errors when loading your data this time.

     ![](images/300/LabGuide3-3f756664.jpg)